attack68/rateslib/docs/source/i_developers.rst

 *Rateslib* is a project designed for Python built with Python and Rust.
 To actively develop it and submit pull requests (PRs) to the repo you will need to set up a development environment.
+Consistent developers may also request access to collaborate on the private development repository `rateslib-dev <https://github.com/attack68/rateslib-dev>`_.

 **1) Get the files**